Top 6 Cryptocurrencies for your Retirement AccountStaff Writer

 It should come as no surprise that our top recommendation is the original cryptocurrency—Bitcoin.
 Since 2008, Bitcoin has proven itself to be completely secure, reliable, and has demonstrated consistent steady upward price growth.
 It’s widely regarded as a hedge against inflation.
 It also doesn’t move in step with the stock market.

 With its sky-high price per coin, some are thinking they can’t afford to invest in it.
-The good news is that you can invest in Bitcoin with any amount of money.
-Bitcoin can be purchased in very small fractional amounts.
-Another concern we hear is that many fear it’s too late to invest in Bitcoin.
+The good news is that Bitcoin can be purchased in very small fractional amounts, so your minimum investment can likely be smaller than you might have thought.
+Another concern is that it’s too late to invest in Bitcoin.
 This is something people have been saying since the price first started to increase.
-A few years ago a single bitcoin was worth around $3000.
+A few years ago a single Bitcoin was worth around $3000.
 Imagine then how people felt knowing that Bitcoin used to be a few pennies each.
 The same advice is true now as it was then—the best time to invest in Bitcoin was yesterday, the next best time is today.

 2. Ethereum (ETH)